TomasTomecek/rust-container/README.md

 3. Rust stable docker image is built.

-4. Tests for rust stable docker image are executed.
+4. Tests for Rust stable docker image are executed.
 These tests verify that
-   * Rust compiler is able to compile rust code.
+   * Rust compiler is able to compile Rust code.
    * Cargo is able to create a new project.
    * This cargo project can be built.